tomaszperek/shapeless-futures/blog/shapelessmonads.md

 }
 ```

 As we can see, we can do what we could with original `ApplicativeBuilder` and more.
-The only drawback is that original one worked with members of 'Apply' type class, and we for sake of making our lives easier, implemented it for 'Monad'.
+The only drawback is that original one worked with members of `Apply` type class, and we for sake of making our lives easier, implemented it for `Monad`.
 It would be a nice exercise to rewrite it, but taking into account what we needed to show here, it's ok like that.

 So that's a **QED** :) I hope you enjoyed reading this post as much as I did writing it, but what I hope even more, is that I have managed to convince at least some people to look kindly on shapeless.